isomerpages/mlaw-ltp/_ltpi-website/LTPI Funding Programme.md

 * Firm should not have signed any contract or made any payment before submitting the PSG application
 * Submit an application on the Business Grants Portal (BGP) at www.businessgrants.gov.sg.
 Firms will need to have a SingPass account to transact on the BGP.

+Click [here](https://www.enterprisesg.gov.sg/-/media/esg/files/financial-assistance/grants/for-local-companies/productivity-solutions-grant/psg-step-by-step-guide.pdf?la=en) for a step-by-step guide.

+Applications are processed about six (6) weeks from the submission of all required information and will be processed by ESG.
+SLPs are strongly encouraged to submit applications ahead of time to account for the application outcome and/or processing duration required.

+**Claims**

+There can only be one claim per approved application.

+For claims submission,  firm needs to ensure:
+* Claimant has subscribed to the solution as approved in the application;
+* Claimant has used the solution;
+* Claimant has paid for the solution in full;
+* Claimant has submitted all claim documentation; and
+* Disbursements can only be made after the claims have been approved.

+Firms should also ensure that there is an existing GIRO arrangement.
+Firms may submit their GIRO details through the [ESG Giro Form](https://form.gov.sg/#!/6051dc1769a33e00121ed0e7).

+Click [here](https://www.enterprisesg.gov.sg/-/media/esg/files/financial-assistance/grants/for-local-companies/productivity-solutions-grant/psg-step-by-step-guide.pdf?la=en) for a step-by-step guide.

 9. Will this funding programme be available for foreign law practices, joint law ventures and formal law alliances?